DigiRite – Build Instructions

 29. You are now ready to build the DigiRite.sln solution.
 Use the pull-down menus on the toolbar to select “Release” and “x86”, then go to the Build menu and select “Build Solution”.

 30. Watch the progress of the build in the Output screen.
-When finished you will see “Build succeeded” in the bottom title bar.
+When finished you will see “Build: 4 succeeded…”.
 The build is complete!
 You can close Visual Studio.

-34. Now locate the MSI installation file.
+32. Locate the MSI installation file.
 It is located in the “InstallDigiRite/bin/Release” folder as shown below.
-Rename the file so you don’t accidentally overwrite it on subsequent builds.
-I renamed mine “DigiRite_126.96.36.199_beta-AA5AU.MSI” for this particular beta.
+Rename the file so that it depicts the current version.
+I renamed mine “DigiRite_22.214.171.124_BETA-AA5AU.MSI” for this particular beta.

 You can also use this MSI file to install the beta on another PC.
-It is advisable that you copy it elsewhere on your computer in case you ever delete the existing “dr-clone” sub-directory.
+It is advisable that you copy it elsewhere on your computer.
+I do this because when I’m finished installing the current beta, I delete the “dr-clone” directory so I have a new clean work directory for the next beta.
+In other words, I always use “dr-clone” to build new betas.

 When the installation completes, the “DigiRite open source” window disappears and nothing else happens.